popflick logo

 Into the Grizzly Maze (2015)

 A pair of estranged brothers have a gruesome reunion when a massive grizzly bear starts making bloody trouble in their Alaskan hometown.
 Conventional and predictable in all sorts of ways, but Maze also earns points for pacing, suspense, and a game cast that includes Thomas Jane, James Marsden, Piper Perabo, Scott Glenn, Adam Beach, and Billy Bob Thornton.
-Surely watching this cast contend with a virtually unstoppable bear nemesis is a decent way to spend 91 minutes.
-The movie struggles a bit with its melodrama somewhere in the midsection, but when it sticks to the bear shenanigans this is a fairly entertaining flick.
+Surely, watching this cast contend with a virtually unstoppable bear nemesis is a decent way to spend 91 minutes.
+The movie struggles a bit with its melodrama somewhere in the midsection, but this is a fairly entertaining flick when it sticks to the bear shenanigans.

 Unnatural (2015)

-The majestic polar bear is sadly underrepresented when it comes to schlocky monster movies with an ecological bent, so it's nice to see at least one production give it an earnest shot.
-Plot-wise, this one takes a few moments to warm up (ha) but this is, in many ways, a serviceably entertaining killer bear flick, thanks in large part to a dry sense of humor and some suspenseful attack scenes.
+The majestic polar bear is sadly underrepresented in schlocky monster movies with an ecological bent, so it's nice to see at least one production give it an earnest shot.
+Plot-wise, this one takes a few moments to warm up (ha!), but this is, in many ways, a serviceably entertaining killer bear flick, largely thanks to a dry sense of humor and some suspenseful attack scenes.
 A solid cast also helps a lot: James Remar, Sherilyn Fenn, Graham Greene, Q'orianka Kilcher, and just a dash of legendary character actor Ray Wise.

 The Revenant (2015)